Description

 MaxDuration:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 525 days is higher, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 525 days is greater, thus worse.

 AveDuration: